MicrosoftDocs/power-automate-docs/articles/process-mining-pbi-workspace.md

 ## Customize reports in Power BI workspace

 With Process advisor’s powerful integration with Power BI, you can customize your process reports in an attached Power BI workspace.
-In this example, you'll perform a simple customization of the Power BI report to include a card that holds or tracks one of the analytic measures.
+In this example, you perform a simple customization of the Power BI report to include a card that holds or tracks one of the analytic measures.

  To be able to do this, make sure you've completed these steps in this article: